 While many accredited universities offer programs to help people learn more about the cannabis plant and the industry, not everyone has the means to access them.
 Fees and other systemic obstacles can prevent people from beginning a career in weed, despite those same people possessing a lot of knowledge about the plant and how their communities consume it.

 Is budtending a promising career?

-Cannabis isn’t just a promising industry, it’s an essential business in the United States.
-Depending on your goals and location, budtending can lead to a long career or just be a job you do to pay the bills.
-It’s a great entry point into the cannabis industry and provides you the means to learn a lot about weed.
+Cannabis isn’t just a promising, billion-dollar industry, it’s now an essential business in the United States.
+Depending on your goals and location, budtending can lead to a long career in cannabis, or just be a job you do to pay the bills before you take the next step.
+It provides a (rather fun) entry point into the cannabis industry and the means to learn a lot about weed.

-Most importantly, budtending is about helping people access and discover cannabis, establishing knowledge of the plant, and helping people find what works for them, whether medically or recreationally.
+Most importantly, budtending is about helping people access and discover cannabis, establishing knowledge of the plant, and helping people find what works for them, no matter the reason.